Robust Transfer Learning with Unreliable Source Data

 \subsection{Logistic Regression Setting}

-We next consider the scenario where both $\eta^Q$ and $\eta^P$ follow the logistic models \eqref{eq:logisticModel}, where the parameters are estimated by \eqref{eq:minimization}.
+We next consider the scenario where both $\eta^Q$ and $\eta^P$ follow the logistic models \eqref{eq:logisticModel}, and the parameters are estimated by \eqref{eq:minimization}.
 We set $n_Q=200,\ n_P=500,\ Q_X=P_X=N(0,I_d)$, and simulate $50000$ test data points.
 The linear coefficient is given by

 where $\mathbf{1}_s$ and $\mathbf{0}_s$, respectively, denotes a vector of all $1$s and a vector of all $0$s with size $s$.
 Here, we set $s=10$, which is small compared to $d$.
 For the source distribution, $\beta_P$ could be treated as a rotated version of $3\beta_Q$, with an angle of exactly $\Delta$ between them.
 The range of $\Delta$ is chosen in the set $\{0, 0.2, 0.4, 0.6, 0.8, 1, 1.2, 1.4, 1.6\}$, which gradually approaches $\pi/2$.
 We simulate $50000$ test data points for each value of $\Delta$.
+For the TAB threshold, we also choose $\tau=0.05$.
 The lasso regularization parameter is selected by $5$-fold cross-validation and chosen to be the largest $\lambda$ at which the MSE is within one standard error of the minimum MSE, namely, $\lambda_{1se}$.